 For the remaining items, ask yourself: What purpose do these items serve?
 For example, if the item is office related, then it should live in the office (or be taken to an office outside of the home).
 The key is finding each item its proper home.
 For those more sentimental items (especially ones you’ve inherited) you must ask yourself: Do I love this?
 Can I use this?
 If so, put it to use.
 Don’t allow things to be put away that you love.
 If you are feeling sentimental but don’t have room for the item, try taking a photo of it and emailing it to yourself.

 MD: What are your staple must-haves every homemaker needs to keep their house organized, even when you’re busy?

 CW: I have a few apps that I swear by:

-iCal: I cannot imagine not having all my devices all connected to one calendar.
+- iCal: I cannot imagine not having all my devices connected to one calendar.

-TripDoc: I constantly learn about cool new restaurants or shops.
-This app provides me a way to keep them all in one place.
+- TripDoc: I constantly learn about cool new restaurants or shops.
+This app provides me with a way to keep them all in one place.

 MD: After all the hard work of decluttering and organizing, how do we keep it that way?
 Do you have any hacks/tricks?

 CW: Roughly once a year, I do a tune-up with my clients.
 We all get busy, and even the most organized of us sometimes get overwhelmed.
 The key is to stop the problem as it starts.
 For example, work on bringing less stuff into the home.
 Work on training yourself to only buy the necessities and items you love.
 Remember: Items must either serve a utilitarian purpose or bring you joy.
 If they do neither, then you should donate them.